Ladies! Get Screened for Breast Cancer

 Two African American women in pink, high fives

 Early detection is a significant piece of the breast cancer puzzle.
-Susan Cox, Renown Health Director of Cancer Operations, discusses what you need to watch for and how the latest technology can help detect potential cancer sooner.
+Susan Cox, Renown Health Senior Director of Cancer Operations, discusses what you need to watch for and how the latest technology can help detect potential cancer sooner.

 When should women start getting breast exams?